Struck by a flash of brilliance about how a new piece of software could help solve a major pain point in your industry?

 With an MVP version of an app, you can validate that your audience likes the core idea, ask them for feedback on which additional features they’d like to see, and therefore allocate your budget wisely as you build out each new version of the app.

 Why You Should Start With an MVP When Building a Mobile App

 Considering the popularity of phrases like “anything worth doing is worth doing right” — is releasing a rough draft of your business app really the best approach to take?
 In most cases, yes, it truly is.
 Here are the main reasons why.

 Ever wonder why technology powerhouse IBM isn’t in the smartphone game?

 In the early 1990s, IBM released IBM Simon, a handheld, touchscreen PDA (personal digital assistant) — the precursor to today’s smartphones.

 Unfortunately, only 50,000 units were sold before the device went out of production.
 It would seem the product was ahead of its time by more than a decade, considering the first iPhone hit the scene in 2007.
 In the early ‘90s, there just wasn't a market fit for a product like this yet.
 It was released into a world that wasn’t ready for it, and thus it flopped.

 To avoid a similar scenario with your own software idea, test it on the market first with a fast, cheap, and simplified solution.

 Get Real User Feedback From Your Audience

-How do you know the app you’re spending your time and money creating will appeal to your target audience, solving an issue for them and helping you create efficiency, revenue, or both?
+How do you know the app you’re spending your time and money creating will appeal to your target audience, solve an issue for them and help you create efficiency, revenue, or both?